muradali4442/uk_stores_performance/README.md

 After preprocessing, various machine learning algorithms are used to chceck which one is better.
 Three algorithms are applied in this work, Decission Tree, Logistic Regression and Neural Network.

-The following libraries and packages are imported numpy pandas sklearn
+The following libraries and packages are imported. numpy. pandas. sklearn.
-DecisionTreeClassifier
+DecisionTreeClassifier.
-LogisticRegression
+LogisticRegression.
-TensorFlow
+TensorFlow.
 Keras